-Federal Income Tax: 15-30-2131(1)(b), MCA Legislation: HB 328, 1933 Session
+Federal Income Tax: 15-30-2131(1)(b), MCA

 Montana allows an itemized deduction for federal income tax paid during the year with a limit of \$5,000 for a single taxpayer or married taxpayer filing separately and \$10,000 for a married couple filing a joint return.
 Before 2005, there was no upper limit on this deduction.
-The cap was introduced by SB 407 (2005 Session).
+The cap was introduced by SB 407 (2003 Session).
 The sponsors of this legislation had several goals, which included reducing income tax revenue, lowering the top marginal rate, reducing the number of rate brackets, making the brackets narrower, eliminating the itemized deduction for federal taxes, and having no income group pay more than under prior law.
 It proved impossible to fully meet all these goals, and the capped deduction was retained to keep the narrower rate brackets from increasing taxes on middle-income taxpayers.
+The 2003 Legislature chose not to index the cap for inflation, so that, in real terms, the cap will decrease over time.

 Formally, this deduction partially or completely avoids having the state levy income tax on income paid to the federal government as income tax.
 Practically, it has the same effect on taxpayers as having lower tax rates for taxpayers who itemize deductions and whose income puts them below the cap on this deduction.
-This is because each extra dollar of income increases adjusted gross income by a dollar but also increases itemized deductions by the federal marginal tax rate times a dollar.
+This is because each extra dollar of income increases adjusted gross income by a dollar, but also increases itemized deductions by the federal marginal tax rate times a dollar.
 Thus, an extra dollar of adjusted gross income translates into less than an extra dollar of taxable income.

 For example, a single taxpayer with taxable income of \$25,000 would be in the 6.9 percent state tax bracket and the 15 percent federal tax bracket.
 An additional \$100 of income would result in an additional \$15 of federal income tax, giving an \$85 increase in taxable income.
-Applying the 6.9 percent rate to \$85 gives additional tax of \$5.87, for an effective marginal tax rate of about 5.9 percent rather than 6.9 percent.3 For a taxpayer whose federal taxes are above the cap on the deduction, the effective marginal tax rate is 6.9 percent.
+Applying the 6.9 percent rate to \$85 gives additional tax of \$5.87, for an effective marginal tax rate of about 5.9 percent rather than 6.9 percent.
+For a taxpayer whose federal taxes are above the cap on the deduction, the effective marginal tax rate is 6.9 percent.

-The following table shows itemized deductions for federal income tax for tax years 2005 through 2013.
-For tax year 2013, the deduction for federal income tax reduced income tax revenue to the general fund by \$66,976,406, or \$105.94 per full-year resident taxpayer.
+The following table shows itemized deductions for federal income tax for tax years 2007 through 2015.
+For tax year 2015, the deduction for federal income tax reduced income tax revenue to the general fund by \$66,669,202, or \$105.45 per full-year resident taxpayer.